paulsm/jaffle_shop/README.md

 2. Create an endpoint for your chosen data platform, e.g. Databricks or Snowflake.

 3. Create a LiveData Hub Transformation, using this project and a trigger based on the arrival of new data into the target cloud storage of your choice.

-### What is a jaffle?
-A jaffle is a toasted sandwich with crimped, sealed edges.
-Invented in Bondi in 1949, the humble jaffle is an Australian classic.
-The sealed edges allow jaffle-eaters to enjoy liquid fillings inside the sandwich, which reach temperatures close to the core of the earth during cooking.
-Often consumed at home after a night out, the most classic filling is tinned spaghetti, while my personal favourite is leftover beef stew with melted cheese.

 ---
 For more information on dbt: